joelek/nexus/readme.md

 Nexus can be configured as a reverse HTTP proxy.
 The feature may be enabled by setting the `--root` argument to a valid URI where only protocol, hostname and port may be specified and where protocol is either `http:` or `https`, depending on protocol preference.

+All HTTP headers will be forwarded to the target server without being modified.
+The following headers will be appended to the request:

+* An `X-Forwarded-For` header for which the value is set to the remote address of the incoming TCP connection by default.
+The value is set to the source address of the connection when the PROXY protocol is used and when coming from a trusted remote address.

 ### Multiple hosts

 Nexus can be configured with multiple hosts and each host may have its distinct configuration.
 Every time the `--host=<string>` argument is passed, a domain configuration is created using the previously configured settings.